BREED DESCRIPTION & INFORMATION

 - Anesthetics Like all members of the Sighthound family, the Afghan Hound is sensitive to a number of anesthetics.
 It is very important to discuss this with your Veterinarian in advance of any required surgery.
-For additional information, see: Anesthesia And Your Saluki from the Saluki Club of America, as well as Anasthesia in Sighthounds from the Irish Wolfhound Society of Ireland.
+For additional information, see: Anesthesia And Your Saluki from the Saluki Club of America.

 - Bloat As with any deep-chested dog, the occurrence of Bloat or Gastric Torsion is a real possibility in the Afghan Hound.
 If you are not familiar with this condition, it is absolutely necessary to learn about it and know the symptoms This is a real emergency and a life threatening condition that requires immediate Veterinary attention.
 See Gastric Dilatation Volvulus (GDV) - Bloat in the Health and Nutrition section of Canada's Guide to Dogs for more information and First Aid for Bloat for an article describing some of the things you can do if you are faced with this situation.

 If you are considering the adoption of a Afghan Hound puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
 Ensure that the prospective puppy's parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
 (For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)

 For the Afghan Hound breed, the CHIC* database includes health screenings for the following:

 - Eye Examination by a board Ophthalmologist; and

 - Testing for Autoimmune Thyroiditis.